-Filing A Civil Lawsuit For Child Sexual Abuse
+How Do You File A Civil Lawsuit For Child Sexual Abuse?

 The doctrine of negligence recognizes that many institutions and individuals, from doctors and daycare centers to schools and church groups, owe children a duty of care, an obligation to protect them from dangerous sexual predators.
 Negligence is what occurs when one of these organizations or individuals fails to uphold that duty, allowing a sexual abuser to gain access to victims through carelessness, recklessness or misconduct.